What is an Insurance Declaration Page?

 What Is the Insurance Declaration Page Used For?

-Your insurance declaration page is used as an overview of the coverage and conditions of your insurance contract.
+Your insurance declaration page is used as a summary of the coverage and conditions of your insurance contract.
 Insurance policies have multiple pages.
-Filing through these pages to understand the basics of your insurance policy would be complicated.
-The insurance declaration page simplifies this process by giving the insurance policy holder a basic overview of their insurance policy on the first page so everything is clearly outlined as well as the costs associated with the coverages listed on the page.
+Looking through all the pages to understand the basics of your insurance policy would be complicated.
+The insurance declaration page simplifies this process by giving the insurance policy holder a basic overview of their insurance policy in one area so everything is clearly outlined as well as the costs associated with the coverages listed on the page.

-An insurance declaration page will include the following information:
+An insurance declaration page will normally include the following information:

 - The insurance policy number